Atlas is Your Perfect Context: One-Shot Customization for Generalizable Foundational Medical Image Segmentation: Experiments

 Qualitative results in Fig.~\ref{fig:vis-all} (first two rows) further validate our method’s capability to produce segmentations with clear boundaries and fine structural details.
 In contrast, others often struggle with incomplete or inconsistent outputs due to limited structural priors or contextual information.

-\textbf{Results on brain datasets.} Table \ref{tab:brain} reports segmentation performance on the OASIS and BrainRT datasets, where our method achieves the highest Dice and NSD scores across all tasks.
-For whole-brain segmentation, while most methods achieve reasonable performance, our approach stands out by delivering the highest accuracy with consistently smooth and anatomically precise segmentations, achieving a 3.41 HD on the OASIS dataset.
-On the BrainRT dataset, which focuses on clinically significant organs-at-risk (e.g., optic nerves and brainstem), our method achieves a Dice score of 77.07\% and an NSD of 77.55\%, significantly outperforming all baselines.
+\textbf{Results on brain datasets.} Table \ref{tab:brain} reports segmentation performance on the BrainRT dataset, where our method achieves the highest Dice and NSD scores across all metrics for both tasks.
+For whole-brain segmentation, while most methods achieve reasonable performance, our approach stands out by delivering the highest accuracy with consistently smooth and anatomically precise segmentation, achieving a Dice score of 91.24\% and an HD of 6.78.
+For the highly challenging organs-at-risk segmentation (e.g., optic nerves and brainstem), our method achieves a Dice score of 77.07\% and an NSD of 77.55\%, significantly outperforming all baselines by a massive margin.
 Accurate segmentation of these structures is crucial in radiotherapy to minimize severe radiation-induced damage; however, even the state-of-the-art Iris method struggles with unseen structures, underscoring the importance and difficulty of this task.
 As shown in Fig.~\ref{fig:vis-brain}, foundation models (e.g., nnInteractive 1/5 clicks) perform poorly or even fail on organs-at-risk segmentation due to the intricate structures and small size of these regions, which demand finer detail preservation and better contextual understanding.

 \textbf{Results on vessel datasets.} In Table~\ref{tab:vessel}, we evaluate on vessel segmentation, a challenging task due to intricate geometries and thin structures.
-Our method achieves the highest Dice scores (71.56\% on AVT and 84.42\% on Fe-MRA) and clDice scores (59.91\% on AVT and 82.99\% on Fe-MRA), while significantly outperforming other methods in HD (39.23 on AVT and 3.00 on Fe-MRA).
+Our method achieves the highest Dice scores (81.34\% on AVT and 84.42\% on Fe-MRA) and clDice scores (72.07\% on AVT and 82.99\% on Fe-MRA), while significantly outperforming other methods in HD (30.84 on AVT and 3.00 on Fe-MRA).
 These results demonstrate its capability to accurately capture complex vascular structures and maintain smooth, anatomically consistent surfaces.

 As shown in Fig.~\ref{fig:vis-all} (last 2 rows), our method reconstructs the full topology of the aortic vessel tree on AVT and clearly delineates both arterial and venous structures on Fe-MRA, outperforming other methods that struggle with incomplete outputs.
 This highlights our method's ability to produce detailed, anatomically consistent segmentations.